jramos-br/jsdoc-summarize2/README.md

 ### Transformation rules

 These are the rules used by [Summarize2](https://npm.im/jsdoc-summarize2) to process the comment blocks.
+The [example](example) directory contains the source code to demonstrate all cases.

 - If the comment block already has a summary tag, nothing will change.